 Permalink Manager, like WordPress Permalink, uses the native slug for custom permalinks by default.
 Because the native slug is not automatically changed if you decide to rename a single post later, this might lead to some misconceptions.
 In other words, if you modify the post title, the URL address will remain same.
 This is due to the fact that the native slug is generated from the original title after the post or term has been published.

-See the example below, where "Auto-update permalinks" is enabled and "Force custom slugs" is set to "Use actual titles as slugs."
-Permalink Manager will automatically use "Johnny Doe" (johnny-doe) in the "Current URI" instead of the original slug (john-doe).
+See the example below, where "Auto-update permalinks" is enabled and "Slugs mode" is set to "Use actual titles instead of WordPress slugs" Permalink Manager will automatically use "Johnny Doe" (johnny-doe) in the "Current permalink" instead of the original slug (john-doe).
 At the same time, if you alter the title, the custom permalink will be automatically updated.